atk4/core/docs/container.rst

 .. php:attr:: short_name

-    When you add item into the owner, the "short_name" will
+    When you add item into the owner, the "short_name" will contain short name of this item.

 .. php:meth:: getDesiredName